hillegass/clipboard/README.md

 # clipboard
 A clipboard server and client library that communicate over dbus

-Copy and paste has been implemented in a dozen different ways.
-It has always been my hope that the open source community would look at what existed and take the best of each:
+Over the years, copy-and-paste has been implemented in a dozen different ways.
+It has always been my hope that the open source community would look at what had been done and take the best of each:

 - Apple has a good API with support for multiple clipboards and multiple datatypes for each clipboard item.
 They also created a